 To download the MP3 file, right click on the download link.
 It will open a dialog window, and there will be several choices.
 Look for “save target as” or “save link as” or something similar.

-When you click on the save as command, another window will open where you can designate where to save the file.
+When you click on the save as command, another window will open so you can designate where to save the file.

-We sugguest creating a folder to store recordings together.
+We suggest creating a folder to store recordings together.
 If you have a PC you will probably want to create a folder in the “My Music” folder (found in the “My Documents” folder) or “Music Library.”
-We suggest labelling the folder related to the event the recordings, for example: “NCHE Conference 2013.”
+We suggest labeling the folder a name related to the event of the recordings, for example: “NCHE Conference 2015.”

 To download any of the talks to an MP3 player follow the instructions provided with your MP3 player.